The Sick Leave policy is designed to provide position and salary continuation in the event of illness or injury.

 Sick leave may be used for doctor/dentist or other health care provider appointments when it is not possible to schedule them during non-working hours.
 Sick time used for health care provider appointments, which are not medically urgent, must be scheduled in advance and approved by the supervisor.

 Medical leave resulting from pregnancy shall entitle staff members to paid leave for up to eight (8) weeks, or the length of time determined to be medically necessary as certified by the employee's physician.
 Short-Term Disability (STD) will be paid in accordance with Policy 404.
-Staff members taking additional leave under Policy 631 (Family and Medical Leave) will substitute available PTO per that policy unless they elect to retain it by contacting their Business Administrator.
+Staff members taking additional leave under Policy 631 (Family and Medical Leave) will substitute available PTO per that policy unless they elect to retain 50% by contacting their Business Administrator.

 Sick leave is provided for the reasons stated in this policy and may not be used for other purposes.
 Sick leave may not be advanced.

 Employees using sick leave are prohibited from working either in the workplace or at any other location, including the employee's home, whether for the University or otherwise.
 The employee may be required to submit a return to work note from the treating or health care provider prior to reporting back to the workplace.

 The University reserves the right to require that the staff member submit to examinations by a health care provider of the University's choosing for continuation of payments under this policy.